Dental Offices and OSHA: Cross-Contamination Standards

 There are eight categories of recommendations.

-- Personal health elements: This covers the creation of a written health program for your team.
+- Personal health elements: This covers creating a written health program for your team.
 This should cover policies, procedures, and guidelines for exposure prevention, post-exposure management, immunizations, and work-related illnesses and restrictions.

-- Bloodborne pathogen transmission prevention: These recommendations cover the standard procedure for all patient encounters, as well as sharps management.
+- Bloodborne pathogen transmission prevention: These recommendations cover the standard procedure for all patient encounters and sharps management.
 This section also covers workplace design and instrument use to minimize risks.

-- Hand hygiene: The CDC provides specific requirements for hand washing, glove use, and disposal, and lotions to minimize dry skin.
-It also recommends banning artificial fingernails, as well as hand or nail jewelry if it interferes with the ability to wear gloves.
+- Hand hygiene: The CDC provides specific requirements for hand washing, glove use, disposal, and lotions to minimize dry skin.
+It also recommends banning artificial fingernails and hand or nail jewelry if they interfere with the ability to wear gloves.

-- Personal protective equipment: Recommendations under this section include the use of masks, protective eyewear and clothing, gloves, and face shields.
-Glove use is recommended whenever potential exists for contacting blood, saliva, OPIM, or mucous membranes.
+- Personal protective equipment: This section recommends the use of masks, protective eyewear and clothing, gloves, and face shields.
+Glove use is recommended whenever the potential for contacting blood, saliva, OPIM, or mucous membranes exists.
 It also covers glove disposal to minimize cross-contamination risks.

-- Contact dermatitis and latex hypersensitivity: All patients should be screened for sensitivity, and there should be always emergency treatment kits with latex-free products available.
-Patients with latex sensitivity should be kept in clearly designated safe zones to minimize the risk of an allergic reaction.
+- Contact dermatitis and latex hypersensitivity: All patients should be screened for sensitivity, and emergency treatment kits with latex-free products should always be available.
+Patients with latex sensitivity should be kept in designated safe zones to minimize the risk of an allergic reaction.

-- Sterilization and disinfection of patient care items: This covers the usage of FDA-cleared medical devices for sterilization, as well as decontaminating work areas, instrument processing areas, and the sanitization of unwrapped instruments.
-This series of recommendations is one of the most extensive and practices will focus the brunt of their training and written policies here.
+- Sterilization and disinfection of patient care items: This covers sterilizing FDA-cleared medical devices, decontaminating work areas, instrument processing areas, and sanitizing unwrapped instruments.
+This series of recommendations is one of the most extensive, and practices will focus the brunt of their training and written policies here.

-- Environmental infection control: Environmental infection control covers housekeeping and cleanliness of surfaces as well as furnishing and carpets.
-It also covers cleaning spills from blood or bodily fluids and the use of EPA-registered hospital disinfectant products.
+- Environmental infection control: Environmental infection control covers housekeeping and surface cleanliness, as well as furnishing and carpets.
+It also covers cleaning spills from blood or bodily fluids and using EPA-registered hospital disinfectant products.

-- Dental unit water lines, quality, and biofilm: This covers the water quality of the dental practice for meeting EPA standards for drinking water and for dental treatment output water.
-This section also recommends discharging water and air for a minimum of 20 to 30 seconds after each patient when using any device connected to a dental water system that entered the patient's mouth.
-There are also a series of recommendations for when boil water advisories are in effect in the practice area.
+- Dental unit water lines, quality, and biofilm: This section covers the water quality of the dental practice to meet EPA standards for drinking water and dental treatment output water.
+It also recommends discharging water and air for a minimum of 20 to 30 seconds after each patient when using any device connected to a dental water system that enters the patient’s mouth.
+There is also a series of recommendations for when boil water advisories are in effect in the practice area.

-- Special considerations: This is the longest series of recommendations as it covers a wide range of stand-alone subjects.
+- Special considerations: This is the longest series of recommendations covering many stand-alone subjects.
 This includes dental handpieces, radiology, aseptic techniques, single-use devices, preprocedural mouth rinses, oral surgical procedures, and handling of biopsy specimens and extracted teeth.
 Also covered under this section are dental laboratories, lasers, and surgical smoke, mycobacterium tuberculosis, Creutzfeldt-Jakob disease, and program evaluation.

 These are the primary areas that dental practices need to follow to minimize their risk of cross-contamination.
 Of course, things have changed since 2003 when these recommendations were initially made.
 One new cross-contamination risk that dental practices must contend with is COVID-19.